Email FacebookTwitterMenu burgerClose thin

 The main expenses of an estate include:

-• Outstanding debts.
-When someone passes away their debts don’t automatically disappear.
+• Outstanding debts: When someone passes away their debts aren’t automatically forgiven.
 The executor is responsible for notifying creditors that the deceased has passed so that they have time to make a claim against estate assets.

-• Property maintenance and distribution.
-An estate that includes real property may incur expenses for maintenance and upkeep of the property until it’s distributed to beneficiaries or liquidated to pay creditors.
-Likewise, there may be additional costs involved to transport property or persons involved in the settling of the estate.
+• Property maintenance and distribution: An estate that includes real property may incur expenses for maintenance and upkeep of the property until it’s distributed to beneficiaries or liquidated to pay creditors.
+Likewise, there may be additional costs involved in transporting property or people involved in settling the estate.

 What Expenses Are Paid by the Estate?